ThatCoryGirl/Project4-Perfume/README.md

 ![originalscatterplot](https://github.com/ThatCoryGirl/Project4-Perfume/assets/146380542/c5c681ae-7b94-4feb-9933-9fb2c9a932c9)

 For the PCA model the **n_components** were set to 3.
-After fitting and tranforming the explained variance rations were:
+After fitting and tranforming the explained variance ratios were:

 Explained Variance Ratios: